blynkkk/blynkkk.github.io/readme.md

 In case you forgot how to install Arduino libraries: check [here](http://www.arduino.cc/en/guide/libraries).
 We are also good friends of **[codebender](https://codebender.cc/example/BlynkSimpleEthernet/GettingStarted:BlynkBlink)** - you can code and upload Blynk sketches to your hardware directly from your browser.

-### Create Blynk Account
+### Create Blynk account
 <img src="images/sign_up.png" style="width: 300px;"/>

 ### Create project
 <img src="images/new_project.png" style="width: 300px;"/>

 ### Auth Token
 **Auth Token** is used to connect your hardware to your smartphone.
-Every new project you create will have an Auth Token.

 <img src="images/token.png" style="width: 300px;"/>

 It's very convenient to send it over E-mail.
-If you press E-mail button – token will be sent to the e-mail address you used for registration.
-If you have a good memory - you can memorize it ;) or tap on token and it will be copied to the clipboard.
+Press E-mail button – token will be sent to the e-mail address you used for registration.

 ### Choose your hardware